 “The amount of insight it produced was fantastic,” Chirine Harb, the company’s head of operations, told us.
 “We learned that employees were comfortable working from home, and felt secure.
 But they were worried about their jobs.”

-WEBINAR: The CEO Viewpoint
+WEBINAR REPLAY: The CEO Viewpoint

 Hear first-hand from Capital Asset Management’s CEO, Alan Smith, about his team’s remarkable approach to employee engagement, and the benefits the company has realized.
-Join us on November 18 for our webinar: CEO Viewpoint: The Impact of Employee Engagement

 That concern about job security was a surprise to the company’s leaders – after all, the firm was stable and successful, and busier than ever due to the chaotic financial markets.
 The leadership team swung into action and made a focused effort to calm the waters by reaching out to their employees, giving them comfort by assuring them that they were needed more than ever.
 That led Chirine to take the next step of having her team participate in a full Benchmark Assessment, Engagement Multiplier’s comprehensive employee engagement survey.